Skip to content

 tested supports loading a custom result formatter from the commandline.
 It tries to load what's passed in initially as a Lua module, and then as filepath, doing some basic checks to ensure the object returned appears to be a formatter.
 Only one custom formatter can be loaded and will be used to display results.

-tested also supports loading custom format handlers.
-These are used to extend the functionality of tested and tap into other languages that can embed into Lua.
-Similar to custom output formatters, the format handler will first try and load from a Lua module and then from a filepath.
-This allows flexibility in distribution in how folks may want to support a custom format.
-Multiple format handlers can be loaded, and afterward can be used for custom formatters or the tests themselves.
+tested also supports loading custom languages that can run using Lua.
+Similar to custom output formatters, the language handler will first try and load from a Lua module and then from a filepath.
+This allows flexibility in distribution in how folks may want to support their custom language.
+Multiple language handlers can be loaded, and afterward can be used for custom formatters or the tests themselves.
+The language handler for Teal is built-in.

 tested -h - Reference